 (d) the legal grounds on which we process your data.

 1.2 Contact data.
 We may process contact details that you provide to us (“contact data“).
 This contact data may include your name, address, telephone number, and email address, and will be provided by you verbally, via a national network of Broker partners or through our website.
 We may use this contact data to contact you to discuss your insurance needs, administrate claims/losses/complaints and how we performed and functioned for you.
-The legal basis for this processing is our legitimate interest in ensuring the efficient administration and continued function of our services.
+The legal basis for this processing is to provide you with our services / perform a contract with you.

 We will pass information as required to various partner service providers, professional advisers and Third parties as required for performance of the contract in either producing an insurance quotation or ongoing arrangement of the policy.